-Each of these components contributes a particular portion of the total change in the smaller entity.
-This percentage change is used to calculate the amount of increase/decrease in each personal income-originating sector of the part.
-Thus, this change in each originating sector of the part is the increase/decrease in personal income that would have occurred if each sector of the part grew at the exact same overall rate as the whole.
+The first component, the overall-growth share (OGS), focuses on computing the overall percentage change in the whole and using this percentage change to calculate an increase or decrease in each individual sector of the part.
+Then, this change in each individual sector of the part represents the increase or decrease (e.g. in personal income) that would have occurred if each sector of the part had changed at the same overall rate of the whole (e.g. the United States).

-The differential-compositional share (DCS), which is sometimes referred to as "the industry mix effect," represents the change in the personal income of each originating sector of the part when the growth rate of the part is compared to the overall growth rate of the whole.
-If the growth rate of the part is greater than the overall growth rate, then the DCS component is positive, and the sector is considered a fast-growth sector.
-Conversely, if the growth rate of the part is less than the overall growth rate, the DCS component is negative and the sector is considered a slow-growth sector.
+The second component, the differential-compositional share (DCS), focuses on comparing the percentage change of each individual sector of the part with the overall percentage change of the whole.
+If the percentage change of a sector of the part (e.g. Construction in Arkansas) exceeds the overall percentage change of the whole (e.g. the United States), the DCS component is positive and the sector of the part is considered to be a fast-growth sector.
+However, if the percentage change of the sector of the part is less than the overall percentage change of the whole, then the DCS component is negative, and the sector of the part is labeled a slow-growth sector.

-The sector-competitive share (SCS) is the amount of change in personal income when each originating sector of the part is compared to each originating sector of the whole.
-If the sector growth rate of the part exceeds the growth rate of the corresponding sector of the whole, then the SCS component is positive, indicating that this sector of the part is performing better than the same sector of the whole.
-A negative SCS indicates that the sector of the part is underperforming when compared to the corresponding sector of the whole.
+The third component, the sector-competitive share (SCS), focuses on how the percentage change in each sector of the part compares with the percentage change of the corresponding sector of the whole.
+When the percentage change of the sector of the part is larger than the percentage change of the corresponding sector of the whole, the SCS component will be positive.
+Accordingly, a positive SCS component identifies a sector of the part as a high-performing sector relative to the corresponding sector of the whole.
+Conversely, a negative SCS component for a sector of the part identifies this sector of the part as an underperforming sector relative to the corresponding sector of the whole.